-As a co-leader for the Salt Lake City HUG, it was great to attend a couple different events HubSpot put on for us.
-We had a fun meet up on Tuesday and a breakfast on Thursday that was kind of a best practice session with some Q&A for all the HUG leaders across the globe.
+As a co-leader for the Salt Lake City HUG, it was great to attend a couple of different events HubSpot put on for us.
+We had a fun meet-up on Tuesday and a breakfast on Thursday that was kind of a best practice session with some Q&A for all the HUG leaders across the globe.

 The Keynotes Were They… Too Human?

 HubSpot embraced the fact that this was not a conference, especially a conference about marketing, but rather a movement that inspires us to be more human.
 Here is the introduction video that kicked off the event:

 This is all fine and good, but don’t kid yourself into thinking that people did not attend this event to learn better sales and marketing techniques.
 Let's look at each presenter:

 Unfortunately, I missed the first keynote with Brown, but did catch the rest.
 From what I heard, she did a great job.
 I look forward to the recording.

 Seth was Seth, and was pretty dang awesome as always.
 The thing I love about him is his ability to deliver without using a lot of slides.
 In fact, he had NO SLIDES on this night, though did have a few fun props.

 This keynote felt a bit out of place for me.
 I think he's cool, and his presentation was indeed funny, but I had a challenge relating to why he was keynoting.
 Yes, he published a book, and he has a great lens that he sees the world through, but I left saying to myself “WTF?
 I should have slept in”.
 Maybe I missed the point, and if I did, let me know in the comments below.

 Brian Halligan and Dharmesh Shaw, The HubSpot Keynote: